I'll talk about my experiences as a developer and as a manager!

 Work starts when the design is finished, and work can be completed when the backend API development is finished.

-It's not often that a front-end developer is lazy or diligent, causing work to be done quickly or delayed.
+It's not often that front-end developers are lazy or diligent, causing work to be done quickly or delayed.

-But if the development isn't finished, the CEO and the manager will urge the front-end developer.
+But if the development is not finished, the CEO and the manager will urge the front-end developers.

 "When will the screen come out?"

-It's easy to explain that the screen work isn't progressing because the design hasn't come out, but it's a little difficult to explain that the screen development isn't complete because the backend function development isn't complete.
-In that case, you can share Git and tell them to refer to the backend developer's development.
+It's easy to explain that the screen work is not progressing because the design is not out, but it's a little difficult to explain that the screen development is not completed because the backend function development is not completed.
+In that case, you can share Git to let them refer to the development of the backend developers.

 However, in the case of front-end developers, they may not have been invited to the backend API repository, so ask the administrator to invite them to the backend repository.